Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 It looks like some kitchen from Aunt Petunia’s childhood.

-He followed his tiles.
+He followed his tiles, drawn by a strange echo of familiarity.
 The chipped tile.
 The one with the bubble.
-The almost orange tile.
+The almost-orange tile.
 The missing half-tile.
 Harry turned left through door number seven.

 A small, worn bag hung from the scratched, rusted metal frame of the small bed wedged into the corner.
 A line of chalk nicks marked the window sill.
 Harry brushed the last of them away with his thumb.
 ‘Today’s the day,’ he murmured.
 His voice came out high, but cracked, like those silent days when Dudley was away with friends, and Aunt Petunia and Uncle Vernon forgot he existed.